 Janine Birkett was born in Northumberland and raised in Newcastle.
 She spent her early career touring with Northumberland Theatre Company, going on to perform with Northern Stage Ensemble and at Theatre by the Lake; the New Vic and Stephen Joseph Theatre.
 In the 1990’s she was Byker Grove parent, Maggie Watson for three series; and played Jenny Elliot, Billy’s Mam, in the film Billy Elliot.
 Other TV and film appearances include: Poppy Shakespeare, Emmerdale, Hollyoaks, Holby City, The Royal, Inspector George Gently, and, most recently, Coronation Street.
 BBC Radio drama includes the long-running series My Uncle Freddie, in which she played Aunty Bella; and the Jarrow March play, A Woman’s Walk.
 In the last four years Janine has also added around 40 audio-books to her CV including several by Vera author, Ann Cleeves. www.janinebirkett.co.uk

-Dumfries Theatre Royal readers are Sue McCormick (below) and Stephen Tomlin.
+Dumfries Theatre Royal Readers: Sue McCormick (below) and Stephen Tomlin.
 A Halloween night’s celebration of modern and contemporary work from some of Scotland’s finest female writers.
-Front Row Rider by Muriel Gray and Kate Clanchy’s The Wall are followed by a double bill of darkly comic stories by the late Muriel Spark (1918 – 2006) to mark the centenary of her birth – The Executor and Another Pair of Hands.
+Front Row Rider by Muriel Gray and Kate Clanchy’s The Wall are followed by a double bill of darkly comic stories by Muriel Spark (1918 – 2006) to mark the centenary of her birth – The Executor and Another Pair of Hands.